-An assessment of the education value, the age appropriateness of what is going to be delivered and whether relevant checks will be required.
+An assessment of the education value, the age appropriateness of what is going to be delivered and whether relevant checks will be required

-43 Useful Telephone Contact Numbers

-Integrated Front door - Targeted Early Help and Children's Social Care: 01204 331500

-• Emergency Duty Team - Out of Hours: 01204 337777

-• Children's Social Care - Child Protection Unit: 01204 337479

-Lisa Kelly - Local Authority Designated Officer (LADO): 01204 337474 / 07824541233 Jo Nicholson - Safeguarding in Education Team: 07917072223 / 01204 337472

-Natalie France - Safeguarding in Education Team: 07384234744 / 01204 331314

-• Lindsay Nelson - Virtual School Head: 07385 361924

-Shona Green - Bolton Safeguarding Children Partnership Officer: 01204 337964

-• Craig Swinton - Child Missing Education: 01204 334036

-• Police - Safeguarding Vulnerable Persons Unit: 0161 8566583

-Police Public Protection Investigation Unit (Child protection): 0161 8567949

-APPENDIX A - SUMMARY OF HORWICH PARISH CE PRIMARY SCHOOL'S CHILD PROTECTION AND SAFEGUARDING CHILDREN POLICY FOR TEACHING, NON-TEACHING, CONTRACTORS, SUPPLY STAFF AND VOLUNTEERS
+USEFUL TELEPHONE CONTACT NUMBERS

+• Integrated Front door- Targeted Early Help and Children's Social Ca re: 01204 331500 • Emergency Duty Team - Out of Hours: 01204 337777 • Children's Social Care- Child Protection Unit: 01204 337479 • Lisa Kelly- Local Authority Designated Officer (LADO): 01204 337474/07824541233 • Jo Nicholson - Safeguarding in Education Team: 07917072223/01204 337472 • Natalie France - Safeguarding in Education Team: 07384234744/01204 331314 • Lindsay Nelson- Virtual School Head: 07385 361924 • Shona Green - Bolton Safeguarding Children Partnership Officer: 01204 337964 • Child Missing Education 01204 334036 • Police Public Protection Investigation Unit (Child protection): 0161 8567949

+Horwich Parish CE Primary School Summary of the Child Protection and Safeguarding Children Policy.
+These procedures are for Teaching, Non-Teaching, Contractors, Supply Staff and Volunteers

-The summary of this policy and procedures is shown below and a copy of this, including the categories of Abuse (from Working Together to Safeguard Children 2018 & Keeping Children Safe in Education September 2022) will be issued to all staff both permanent and temporary, and also to any volunteers or contractors who work with the children.
+The summary of this policy and procedures is shown below and a copy of this, including the categories of Abuse (from Working Together to Safeguard Children 2018 & Keeping Children Safe in Education September 2023) will be issued to all staff both permanent and temporary, and to any volunteers or contractors who work with the children.

-All teaching, non-teaching, volunteers, contractors and staff engaged or employed by us have a duty to report and refer any concerns they may have to the Designated Safeguarding Lead who has overall responsibility for child protection matters.
-This is: Debbie Mills
+All teaching, non-teaching, volunteers, contractors, and staff engaged or employed by us have a duty to report and refer any concerns they may have to the Designated Safeguarding Lead who has overall responsibility for child protection matters.
+This is: